jxmot/php-file_get_contents-error/README.md

 * Server built:   Apr 19 2022 23:33:10
 * Multi-site hosting environment
 * A recent update (cPanel?) was done.

+## History

+I think this problem first started in 2019 or 2020.
+The hosting service tech support folks would "do something" and the problem would be fixed.
+For a while.

+It took a couple more occurrences and I noticed that it seemed to be coinciding with server updates.
+And during one of my many web searches there seemed to be a intangible connection to a *firewall*...
+I'm still investigating.

 ## Set Up